antononcube/Raku-WWW-LLaMA/README.md

 **Remark:** When the authorization key, `auth-key`, is specified to be `Whatever` then it is assigned the string `sk-no-key-required`.
-If an authorization key is required then the env variable `LLAMAFILE_API_KEY` can be also used.
+If an authorization key is required then the env variable `LLAMA_API_KEY` can be also used.

 --------

 ## Mermaid diagram

-The following flowchart corresponds to the steps in the package function `llamafile-playground`:
+The following flowchart corresponds to the steps in the package function `llama-playground`:

 ```mermaid
 graph TD